tl-its-umich-edu/tl-load-tests/ccm/README.md

 2. A user needs to be created on the Canvas Server where this tool will be launched from.
 This load test currently uses a backdoor login to avoid going through the LTI workflow, but the user needs to get a token into the system.

-So you need to create a local user in Canvas Then login or act as them, enroll them in the course and launch/authorize the development CCM tool to get them into the CCM database.
+So you need to create a local user in Canvas, then either login or act as them.
+Enroll them in the course as instructor and launch/authorize the development CCM tool to get them into the CCM database.

 Alternatively they can be created with the [load-testing-users](https://github.com/tl-its-umich-edu/load-testing-users) script.